UMCarpentries/intro-curriculum-r/paper/paper.md

 workshop protocols, and the open-source Software Carpentry curriculum, upon which this curriculum is based.
 We also thank them for allowing us to use the pre- and post-workshop survey results in this manuscript.
+The Carpentries is a fiscally sponsored project of Community Initiatives, a registered 501(c)3 non-profit organisation based in California, USA.

 We thank Victoria Alden and Scott Martin for assisting us in organizing and advertising our pilot workshop.